xtools-at/cunt/README.md

 > **You can't get rid of it.**

 You can try as hard as you like, once you've got it in your wallet, it sticks with you.
 It can't be burnt nor transferred for good, it kinda just... grows back?!🙄

 CUNT is therefore the perfect parting-gift for crypto-beggars, scammers and other lowlife.
 Ever wanted to carve "GFY" into someone's wallet permanently?
 Read on!

 ## Token mechanics
-- CUNT can be transferred like any other other token - but if your balance drops to zero, a new CUNT is minted and transferred to your wallet
+- CUNT can be transferred like any other token - but if your balance drops to zero, a new CUNT is minted and transferred to your wallet
 - No Hard Cap, zero decimals
 - The first 2048 CUNT can be claimed for free (4 CUNT per claim, one claim per wallet)
 - Pre-Mint: 500 CUNT, for 'giveaways'